capr/multigit/README.md

 ## Simple?
 But it's a 500 lines script!

 Don't worry about it, it's mostly fluff.
-The gist of it it's only 6 lines:
+The gist of it is only 6 lines:

 mgit init foo: